 Messages sent to remote server from a MailEnable server appear in the recipients junk mail or spam folder.
 This is happening for messages sent to domains such as Gmail, Outlook.com, Yahoo, etc.

-There are various possibilities as to why messages can be considered as junk by remote servers and therefore delivered to a users junk email folder.
-Unfortunately there may be no details as to what caused the redirection in order to prevent spammers from working around any checks they do.
-It is worthwhile to firstly check the email headers of the message in the junk folder as there may be some hint there.
+There are various possibilities as to why messages can be considered as junk by remote servers and delivered to a users junk email folder.
+Unfortunately it is not always easy from a senders point of view as to why an email goes to the junk folder, and the sender is not aware this has happened.
+If possible it is worthwhile to firstly check the email headers of the message in the junk folder as there may be some hint there.
 Check if the "Authentication-Results" and "X-Spam-Status" email headers exist and if there is an indication of the cause in them.
+SPF and DKIM results are usually listed in the email headers.

 Otherwise some of major reasons why emails are junked are: